JOE’S WORDS OF WISDOM

 • If you follow this outline from the beginning, you will build a foundation for wealth and financial stability.
 This way, there will be a time when you can buy what you want because you’ll have the money and financial independence to do so.
 Your friends who don't save and don’t live within their means will be living from paycheck to paycheck, and they will have to work a lot longer than you will if you follow this advice.

-10. If you go into business, it might be necessary for you to borrow money, but you will be borrowing money to make money, not borrowing money to spend money.
+10. If you go into business, it may be necessary for you to borrow money, but you will be borrowing money to make money, not borrowing money to spend money.

 The life wisdom pages are short tips and suggestions on life.
 I am sure you will come up with your own as time goes by.
 Be sure to pass these tips on to others.